 An historic flume for floating logs to the Adams River from Skmana Lake dates back to the early part of this century.
 Some of the original timbers that supported the flume are still in place.
 Adams Lake Lumber employees re-constructed a portion of flume to the original design.
 It can be viewed above the first bridge in the Huihill trail system.

-The park contains 26 km of trails that are suitable for hiking and mountain biking in the summer, and for cross-country skiing and snowshoeing in the winter.
-Roderick Haig-Brown Provincial Park has several beautiful walks and low-key hikes; the Lower Trail System provides acces to viewing the salmon run along the Adams River.
+Tsútswecw Provincial Park contains 26 km of trails that are suitable for hiking and mountain biking in the summer, and for cross-country skiing and snowshoeing in the winter.
+The park has several beautiful walks and low-key hikes; the Lower Trail System provides acces to viewing the salmon run along the Adams River.
 You shouldn’t miss the Reinecker Creek self-guided nature walk here, which leads to Margaret Falls.
 The trails in the lower portion of the park are near the river and subject to flooding each spring.
 Caution should be taken along the river banks.